1. CloverDX Designer tutorial

 ctg 0210

-Type file name, e.g. input.dat.
+Type file name, e.g. input.csv.
 It will be created and stored in the highlighted data-in subfolder.

 ctg 0220

 Figure 5.
-Selecting a folder for the data file
+Selecting a file name for the new file.

 ctg 0230